-Brandy is suing New York-based Chameleon Entertainment and its owner-CEO Breyon Prescott in Superior Court for $1 million for compensatory and punitive damages for intentional interference with contract, interference with business relations and business law violations.
+Brandy is fighting for her right to record and release new music.Brandy is suing New York-based Chameleon Entertainment and its owner-CEO Breyon Prescott in Superior Court for $1 million for compensatory and punitive damages for intentional interference with contract, interference with business relations and business law violations.
 She claims Prescott is bullying her into signing a bogus contract that would allow him to "double dip."
 Prescott, who also works for Epic Records, wants her to sign with Epic and release her records through Chameleon, so he can profit twice, reports Courthouse News.